gilesncwilliams/data-analytics-power-bi-report299/README.md

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-04 at 09.48.32.png>)

-Three guage's showing the revenue, profit and orders of the current quarter's performance when compared to a target of the previous quarter's value + 10%.
+Three gauge's show the revenue, profit and orders of the current quarter's performance when compared to a target of the previous quarter's value + 10%.
 The guages were set up with the Total Profit as the value and then the 10% Target as the Max value in the guage:

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-04 at 09.52.21.png>)